mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 UNDER —

 Named after a venomous scuttling creature, the Marrix is one of the few tracked combat vehicles in widespread service with interstellar mercenary formations.
-Most forces favour wheeled or grav vehicles, or a combination of them, since they have better strategic mobility.
+Most forces favor wheeled or grav vehicles, or a combination of them, since they have better strategic mobility.
 Heavy tracklayers are well protected but can be vulnerable to powerful weapons they are unable to evade, but there is a solid market for light tracked combat and support vehicles in certain roles.